eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 + Bonus: experience with Kubernetes, Terraform, AWS, Puppet.
 + Familiarity with Python, React, GraphQL, and MySQL or similar relational databases
 + Familiarity with Python, React, GraphQL and online storage systems such as MySQL or MyRocks
 + skill set:
+	- Curious mindset : Solve ambiguous business problems using in-depth analysis to discover and size opportunities for growth levers.
+	- Empower stakeholders: Be a strategic partner to product and engineering and drive data informed decisions
+	- Build for future: Build and improve on the availability, integrity, accuracy, and reliability of data logging and data pipelines to democratize data and insights for extensive future scaling.
+	- Communication: Define how success is measured and own the creation of metrics to track product / launch performance.
+Build self serve dashboards reports for tracking these metrics
+	- Experiment: Design and measure experiments  using statistical and econometric models to draw detailed and impactful conclusions
+	- Build the foundation: Establish and detail foundational work and frameworks, and establish data science processes
+	- Strong storytelling: distill interesting and hard-to-find insights into a compelling, concise data story
+	- Burning desire to inspire change through data and are enthusiastic about innovating in a fast-paced data science team
+	- Comfortable with ambiguity and able to thrive with minimal oversight and process
+	- Curious and bring genuine excitement to learn new subject areas and are comfortable to be scrappy as and when needed
+	- Effective communicator and pay attention to the finer details
+	- Empathize with customers and stakeholder and build meaningful relationships
+	- Self-aware of strengths and seeking to constantly learn and improve
+	- You don’t allow perfect to become the enemy of the good
+	- 5+ years of professional experience doing quantitative analysis (or 2+ if PhD in a quantitative field)
+	- MS or higher in a quantitative field (e.g., Math, Economics, Statistics, Sciences, Engineering, CS, OR, ML or other quantitative fields)
+	- Advanced experience with experimental design and statistical methods such as causal Inference
+	- Expert knowledge of a scientific computing language (such as R or Python), SQL, visualization, data modeling, ETL, and the data warehousing concepts
+	- 2+ years within SaaS industry-ideally at an prosumer SaaS platform
++ skill set:
 	- As a data scientist at Quora, you'll work closely with product managers, product designers, and engineers to devise appropriate measurements and metrics, design randomized controlled experiments, build visualizations, and tackle hard, open-ended problems that uncover usage patterns and opportunities for the company.
 Quora has a wide range of rich data, giving you ample room for exploration and creativity.
 Examples of some projects our data scientists have worked on include modeling our long-term growth, improving the relevance and personalization of the homepage feed, and exploratory analysis of factors driving question-asking behavior.
 For more about our work, see Quora's Data blog at https://data.quora.com/.
 	- As a staff data scientist, you will draw on your experience to excel not only in your own work but also to elevate data’s impact at a company-wide level.
 You will provide team mentorship that propels the work of your colleagues while helping to establish best practices for data usage across Quora.